angelicamacias/bash_scripting_tutorial/ssh/README.md

 connection to 54.91.148.241 closed.
 ```

-After the **shhpass -p** we need to provide password for the remote server, and if we run that we will see
-that don't ask for a password.
+After the **shhpass -p** we need to provide password for the remote server, and if we run that we will see that don't ask for a password.

-Abstrac: In this point we can run any command for the remote server from our local server without the ask
-and password.

 ## option -f

-Another way is to provide a file, where is the password of the remote server
+Another way is to provide a file, where is the password of the remote server.

-Firs we need to create a file
+Firs we need to create a file that have the password of remote server.

 ```
 ~]$ vi pass
+      |
+      |
+      V
 automation@123
 ```
-So now we need the option **-f** because the line command can to read the file where is the password, it’s
+So now we need the option **-f** because the line command can to read the file where is the password, it’s meas:
-meas:
 ```
-sshpass -f pass ssh -t -o StrictHostKeyChecking=No automation@54.91.148.241 “date”
+~]$ sshpass -f pass ssh -t -o StrictHostKeyChecking=No automation@54.91.148.241 “date” Tus Nov 11 04:32:25 UTC2022
+connection to 54.91.148.241 closed.
 ```
 ## option -e

-With this option we can to export the passwor in this way:
+With this option we can to export the password in this way:

 ```
 ~]$ export SSHPASS=“automation@123”